bPavan16/cloud-computing-lab/README.md

 # Cloud Computing Lab Exercises

-This repository contains a collection of hands-on lab exercises taught in KLE TECHNOLOGICAL UNIVERSITY.
+This repository contains a collection of hands-on lab exercises conducted at KLE Technological University.
 The exercises cover topics such as containerization, orchestration, microservices, cloud storage, and more.

 ## Table of Contents